-After his request to have his first marriage annulled was denied by Pope Clement VII, King Henry VIII initiated the English Reformation - establishing the power of the crown over the Pope, and thus giving way to the Anglican Church.
+After his request to have his first marriage annulled was denied by Pope Clement VII, King Henry VIII initiated the English Reformation - establishing the crown’s power over the Pope and thus giving way to the Anglican Church.

 The Episcopal Church is one of the 40 churches that make up the Anglican Communion, one of the largest Christian denominations in the world.

-Among these was the Episcopal Church, founded in Philadelphia, Pennsylvania in 1789.
-Episcopalians have evolved to be considered more liberal than Anglicans, promoting love and acceptance, as well as deeming themselves an LGBTQ-friendly church.
+The Episcopal Church was founded in Philadelphia, Pennsylvania, in 1789.
+Episcopalians have evolved to be considered more liberal than Anglicans, promoting love and acceptance and deeming themselves an LGBTQ-friendly church.

 Before the main building’s construction, the lot contained two bell towers.
 The bell in the north tower was installed in 1819 and is still in use today.